strategist922/SolutionArchitects/README.md

 ### Create and populate on-prem SQL Server tables

 Now you need to create two tables in your on-prem SQL Server and populate them with sample data.
-You can do this via SQL Server Management Studio by following these steps:
+You can do this by using <a href="https://msdn.microsoft.com/en-us/library/mt238290.aspx">SQL Server Management Studio (SSMS)</a> or SQL Server Data Tools if you already have it (you will use it in the next section when you create the corresponding SQL Data Warehouse tables).
+Here are the steps using SQL Server Management Studio:

 1. Log into your on-prem environment
 1. Download sample data files: